198-Makara-Render-North.jpg

 13m x 20m

-9. Picnic Area
+9. Rest Area

-Potential to install shelter.
+Potential to install storage container or shed.

 10. Drop Grade 2